Predicting Intraoperative Hypoxemia with Hybrid Inference Sequence Autoencoder Networks: The HiNet Framework

 \subsection{Memory-augmented Sequence Autoencoder}

-Instead of using an RNN to deal with time series, we choose to use Temporal Convolutional Network (TCN) with causal convolutions and exponential dilation (dilation $=2^k$ at the $k$-th layer) \cite{bai2018empirical}, as the base module for sequence encoder and decoders.
-TCN layers work similarly to RNN layers that capture temporal patterns for sequential data, but more efficiently and it is easier to build deeper network with wide receptive field without largely increasing number of network parameters \cite{bai2018empirical,yu2015multi}.
-Please see Appendix Section C for more model details.

 When applying a sequence AE on streaming time series using a sliding data window, the sequence encoder tends to learn mainly the local temporal patterns within the window.
 Recently, memory network~\cite{sukhbaatar2015end,gong2019memorizing} has shown promising results in data representation.
 Generally, a memory network updates an external memory consisting of a set of basis features for look-up to preserve general patterns optimized on the whole dataset~\cite{santoro2016meta}.
-To help capture the global dynamics of physiological time series, we design a memory augmented sequence AE with the dual-level embedding of the input sequences.
-As far as we know, we are the first to encode multivariate time series simultaneously at both step- and window-level with a combined global memory network and local TCN encoder-decoder.
+To help capture the global dynamics of physiological time series, we design novel a memory augmented sequence AE with the dual-level embedding of the input sequences.